Optical skyrmions and other topological quasiparticles of light

 Skyrmions have many generalized forms in the quasiparticle family, a typical example of which is skyrmionium, a coupled state connecting two skyrmions with opposite polarities and resulting into skyrmion number of $s=1-1=0$~\cite{zhang2016control}.
-The skyrmionium has zero total skyrmion number and radial $2\pi$-twist structure, which is a basis for many anomalous physical effects~\cite{kolesnikov2018skyrmionium}.
-The topological classification of N\'eel-, Bloch-, and anti-types of skyrmions is also applicable for skyrmionium (the second row of Fig.~\ref{f1}).
-A natural generalization of skyrionium is the $k\pi$-skyrmion~\cite{song2019field}, otherwise known as a target skyrmion~\cite{zheng2017direct}, which replaces the radial $2\pi$-twist structure with $k\pi$-twist structure and controls the skyrmion number between $0$ and $1$ (or $-1$).
+The skyrmionium has zero total skyrmion number and a radial $2\pi$-twist structure (``$k\pi$-twist'', $k=1,2,3,\cdots$, refers to the a $k\pi$ angle with which a vector twists repeatedly upon the evolution along radial direction), which is a basis for many anomalous physical effects in magnetics~\cite{kolesnikov2018skyrmionium}.The topological classification of N\'eel-, Bloch-, and anti-types of skyrmions is also applicable for skyrmionium (Fig.~\ref{f1}).
+A natural generalization of skyrionium is a $k\pi$-skyrmion with the raidal multi-($k\pi$-)twist structure~\cite{song2019field}, also known as a target skyrmion~\cite{zheng2017direct}, which replaces the radial $2\pi$-twist structure with $k\pi$-twist structure and controls the skyrmion number between $0$ and $1$ (or $-1$).